How Do I Know If I’m Depressed? Common Signs of Depression

 lacking motivation

-feeling tired despite resting
+feeling constantly tired

 Changes in Sleep